bloominstituteoftechnology/web-module-project-HTTP/README.md

 * [ ] Build an event handler that makes a request to delete the currently viewed movie.
 Observe what is returned from the request.

 * [ ] You will once again need to keep the server and state data in sync.
-In `App.js`, complete the `deleteMovie` function so that it receives a movie id and sets movies to be equal to all movies BUT the movie with the indicated id.

-* [ ] Make the changes needed to make `deleteMovie` accessible to the component containing delete functionality.
+In `App.js`, pass the function needed to update movie state into correct component.

-* [ ] Call `deleteMovie` when your delete request is complete and redirect the user to the `/movies` route.
+* [ ] Update the movie state when your delete request is complete and redirect the user to the `/movies` route.

 ### Adding a Movie
 > *Alright!
 You ready!
 Let's see you use the skills of the previous steps to build a crud function from start to finish.*

 * [ ] Use `EditMovieForm.js` as a model to build an `AddMovieForm` component from scratch.
-The component should hold all the attributes of a new movie in local state as defined in the rest of application.
+The component should hold all the attributes of a new movie in local state.

 * [ ] Add in a route that allows access to `AddMovieForm`.

-* [ ] Locate the part of the ui that should navigate to your new `AddMovieForm`.
-Make that button redirect to your new component.
+* [ ] Locate the part of the ui that should redirect to your new `AddMovieForm`.
+Make that button works as expected.

 * [ ] In `AddMovieForm,` add an event handler for form submission.
 When the form is submitted, run the approprate request for adding a movie with the component's state values.